what is bartending

 Ready garnishNever use the same ice twice, shake

-as hard as you can to wake up the flavors
+as hard as you can to wake up the flavours

 Use fresh and best ingredients availablePut ice in the glasses before pouring